beuaaa/pywinauto_recorder/docs/index.rst

 Usage
 -----
-- Double click on "pywinauto_recorder.exe" to start the recorder.
+- Double click on "pywinauto_recorder.exe_" to start the recorder.
 - When the recorder is started, it is in "Pause" mode.
 - Press CTRL+SHIFT+f to copy the code that finds the element colored green or orange to the clipboard.
 - Press CTRL+ALT+r to switch to "Record" mode.